sybila/boolean-network-sketches/README.md

 - kinds of influences (such as inhibiting/activating or observable/non-observable), from which we can derive update function properties
 - partially specified update functions

-The dynamic properties are given in a form of a HCTL formula (formulae format is described in detail [here](https://github.com/sybila/biodivine-hctl-model-checker)).
-Formulae used in experiments are (partially) generated from data on the run.
+The dynamic properties are given in a form of HCTL formulae (our formulae format is described in detail [here](https://github.com/sybila/biodivine-hctl-model-checker)).
+Several types of formulae can be generated from data on the run (via utilities in `src/create_inference_formulae.rs`).

 ## Benchmark Models and Pre-Computed Raw Results